Get a refresher on aircraft landing procedures. If you are a private pilot going back to flying after some time, you must read this article.

 Also, please communicate with the traffic advisory and tell them about your location.

-While you are on base, you are very close to make a landing.
+While you are on base, you are very close to making a landing.
 There is no room for mistakes.

 Quickly ask yourself: